jmarkman/FizzBuzzEnterpriseLite/README.md

 ## More Information

 While I've strived to ensure that the code in this project is well-documented, I'll be including some extra Markdown files to talk about my approach to the tasks I was given.
 I'll copy the contents of it to the Wiki section on GitHub as well.

+## Dependency Injection

+The engineer I interviewed with in regards to this exercise discussed a dependency injection approach with me as one of their later questions for rendering output.
+While I much preferred the `yield` approach, I included some work on it in this repository, found under the branch `dependency-injection`.